 Welcome to our community of passionate, engaged change-makers, story tellers, activists, and practitioners.
 Join us for a series of virtual gatherings where practice is our focus.
 Awareness, Story, Dialogue and Working with Difference support us in re/membering, envisioning and creating a more just future.

-Join us for our next Virtual Community Series call on December 11th at 12pmPT/3pmET, as we continue our conversation on Black and Indigenous Solidarity, looking at some of the tremendous visionary work being done to address reparations, repatriation, and sovereignty on land.
-We are so grateful to be joined by Stephanie Morningstar and Leah Penniman!
+We will welcome in the new year with a grief-transformation ceremony, led by two holders of tremendous visionary work being done to address reparations, rematriation, and sovereignty on land.
+We are so grateful to be held in that space by Stephanie Morningstar and Leah Penniman!

 Stephanie Morningstar (Oneida Nation, She/Her, They/Them) is an herbalist, soil and seed steward, scholar, student, and Earth Worker.
 Stephanie is dedicated to decolonizing and liberating minds, hearts, and land- one plant, person, ecosystem, and non-human being at a time.
 Stephanie is the Executive Director and Resources, Relationships, and Reciprocity Co-Director of the Northeast Farmers of Color Land Trust; grows medicines and food for her community at Sky World Apothecary & Farm; and teaches QTBIPOC about the wonders of plant medicine at Seed, Soil, + Spirit School.